bmschmidt/medicalHeritageVM/README.md

 This provides a self-contained virtual environment we'll be using for our workshops.
+If you'd like more detailed installation instructions, you can find them [here](https://www.dropbox.com/s/i26osig4b3x5cre/Set%20up%20the%20Medical%20Heritage%20Virtual%20Machine.pdf?dl=0).